vurg/stroller-iot/README.md

 * Temperature and humidity measurements are published  **every minute**.
 * IR sensor measurements are published in **real-time**, whenever our stroller detects another stroller.

-Adafruit.io has built in actions using webhooks that send discord messages.
+Adafruit.io has built in actions using **webhooks** that send discord messages.
 For this, you need to create a discord server and go into settings->integrations to obtain webhooks link.
 Adafruit notifies us on discord whenever we encounter another friendly stroller.
 Secondly, we are alerted when the temperature or humidity are much higher than our desired range.
 To achieve all this, my project uses **Wi-Fi** and **MQTT**.
 I setup the Wi-Fi network as a mobile phone hotspot.
 Once Wi-Fi connection is established, we establish a connection to the MQTT cloud broker that is hosted on the Adafruit IO server.
 We can then publish and subscribe messages to different topics, which are called feeds in the Adafruit control panel.
 We publish to three different feeds (temperature, humidity, and ir-sensor).
 We subscribe to messages on the lights feed.
 Toggling on/off the RGB LED on the Adafruit dashboard sends ON/OFF messages to the Pico, which are then parsed to enable/disable the RGB LED.
 Recall that the RGB multicolor LED turns on whenever our stroller detects another stroller.
 We recognize some users may not want this feature (unwanted attention).

+Wi-Fi and LoRa are wireless protocols with different characteristics.
+LoRa is designed for long-range, low-power communications in IoT applications, offering excellent outdoor coverage but limited bandwidth and higher latency.
+Wi-Fi, on the other hand, provides higher data rates and lower latency, making it suitable for applications that require faster communication and higher bandwidth in local area networks.
+Wi-Fi typically performs well in indoor environments, due to its higher frequency range and ability to penetrate walls and obstacles.
+Wi-Fi routers are available in indoor and outdoor urban environments, as well as through Wi-Fi hotspots from mobile phones, providing reliable coverage and connectivity.
+LoRaWAN coverage is limited indoors and limited in some rural areas.
+This makes Wi-Fi a suitable choice for our Stroller IoT application, because the stroller may be used inside shopping malls, and other indoor spaces.
+Charging batteries is not a problem for parents with usual child-care routines.

 **Note:** The Raspberry Pi Pico W Wi-Fi component is unable to connect to 5G networks!!